arXiv/arxiv-submission-core/_sources/architecture.rst.txt

   - Defines the commands that are available in the submission system, and provide a Python API for executing those commands.
-  - Provides a framework for defining rules and conditional operations based on those commands.
   - Provides integration with the :ref:`submission-database`.

 - A set of :ref:`core submission interface services <interface-services>` built on top of the :ref:`core submission package
   <submission-core-events-package>` provide UIs and APIs to support submission
   and moderation workflows.
+- The :mod:`agent` provides a framework for defining rules and conditional processes based on submission vents.

 Context